16x29/Master-Thesis---Certainly-Terminating-Wikifunctions/README.md

 ## Requirements

-- Python 3 with Jupyter; packages: `pandas`, `tqdm` (the notebook installs `tqdm` itself; everything else is standard library)
+- Python 3 with Jupyter; packages: `pandas`, `tqdm` (the notebook installs `tqdm` itself, everything else is standard library)
 - Only for `REBUILD_FROM_SOURCE = True`: the Wikifunctions XML dump of **2026-05-01**, available from the Wikimedia dump service:
   <https://dumps.wikimedia.org/other/mediawiki_content_current/wikifunctionswiki/2026-05-01/xml/bzip2/>

-  — download, decompress, and place it next to the notebook as `wikifunctionswiki-2026-05-01-p3p82100.xml` (or adjust `DUMP_PATH` in the configuration cell).
+  Download, decompress and place it next to the notebook as `wikifunctionswiki-2026-05-01-p3p82100.xml` (or adjust `DUMP_PATH` in the configuration cell).
 - Only for `RUN_TOOLS = True`: [Docker](https://www.docker.com/) and the four